bweir/slit/README.md

-# slit - *a sequential lit tool*
+# slit - *sequential lit*

 ## About

-slit is a literate programming tool that places tutorial creation front and center.
-Now you can write tutorials that will generate examples that your students can run, but explain every single step along the way.

-slit is made possible by the magic of literate programming, where code and documentation are intermingled into a single meta-form, from which both code and documentation can be generated.

-However, literate programming traditionally emphasizes understanding the program in its current form: as a finished product.

-slit doesn't work that way. slit doesn't just tell the story of how the program works; it tells the story of how the program came to be, by providing a much richer way to express the *history* of a program than traditional tools do.
+slit, or *sequential lit*, is a literate programming tool for creating compelling, accurate software tutorials with minimal effort.

+slit borrows from the school of literate programming, where programs are generated from their own documentation.
+However, where other tools focus on *what* a program is, slit focuses on *how* a program is written, and provides a richer syntax for expressing the *sequence* of a program's creation from start to finish.

-In doing so, slit turns conventional literate programming into an unstoppable tool for creating compelling, provably accurate and up-to-date software tutorials.
+In doing so, slit turns literate programming into an unstoppable tool for creating compelling, provably accurate programming tutorials.

 ### Features

-Here are just some of the unusual features of slit

-* Total control of code and documentation structure
+* Total control of code and documentation structure *in time*

-* Carefully document every single step, including wrong turns, backtracking, and revising code
+* Carefully document every single step, including wrong turns, backtracking, and extending existing code

-* Include external files in your tutorial, even other slit files

 * Generate **working**, complex, multi-file, multi-language program examples from a single tutorial

-* Include the output of shell commands into your documentation
+* Output shell commands directly into your documentation to show the progression of a program

 ### Who uses slit?